CDAN: Convolutional dense attention-guided network for low-light image enhancement: Experimental results

 In deep learning, the robustness of models to unseen data, particularly in challenging low-light image enhancement tasks, is of paramount importance.
 This section delves into an in-depth exploration of our proposed model's performance across varying lighting scenarios.
 Through rigorous experimentation, we compare our model against other leading deep learning approaches using diverse datasets.
 This analysis not only highlights our model's strengths but also critically evaluates its limitations, providing insights into areas that require further refinement to bolster its adaptability across different lighting conditions.

-Figure \ref{fig:fig6} compares our CDAN model with three other high-performing deep learning-based low-light enhancers, including LAU-Net \cite{LIM2023}, MIRNet \cite{Zamir2020}, and Zero-DCE \cite{Guo2020}, using the ExDark dataset as the testing ground.
+Figure \ref{fig:fig5} compares our CDAN model with three other high-performing deep learning-based low-light enhancers, including LAU-Net \cite{LIM2023}, MIRNet \cite{Zamir2020}, and Zero-DCE \cite{Guo2020}, using the ExDark dataset as the testing ground.
 Our CDAN model delivers remarkable advancements in enhancing low-light images while preserving their intricate details.
-As illustrated in Figure \ref{fig:fig6}(a), our model can significantly enhance the colors, textures, and details within the cat's fur patterns.
-Based on Figure \ref{fig:fig6}(b), it is evident that our model surpasses other methods in enhancing the bottle labels.
+As illustrated in Figure \ref{fig:fig5}(a), our model can significantly enhance the colors, textures, and details within the cat's fur patterns.
+Based on Figure \ref{fig:fig5}(b), it is evident that our model surpasses other methods in enhancing the bottle labels.
 Additionally, the output produced by our model exhibits superior visual quality.
-In Figure \ref{fig:fig6}(c), LUA-Net \cite{LIM2023}, having the highest PSNR score on the LOL dataset, introduces visible artifacts in the sky.
+In Figure \ref{fig:fig5}(c), LUA-Net \cite{LIM2023}, having the highest PSNR score on the LOL dataset, introduces visible artifacts in the sky.
 MIRNet \cite{Zamir2020} struggles with under-exposure, while Zero-DCE \cite{Guo2020} exaggerates over-exposure, obliterating the sunset and turning the sky uniformly white.
 Our model adeptly enhances the ship's colors at sea while retaining the hues and details of the sky with a small quantity of over-enhancement of the sun.
-All models demonstrated commendable performance in Figure \ref{fig:fig6}(d), achieving acceptable levels of visual detail.
-Figure \ref{fig:fig6}(e) again exposes that Zero-DCE \cite{Guo2023} tends to over-expose, and LAU-Net \cite{LIM2023} stands out in Figure \ref{fig:fig6}(f) with exceptional performance.
+All models demonstrated commendable performance in Figure \ref{fig:fig5}(d), achieving acceptable levels of visual detail.
+Figure \ref{fig:fig5}(e) again exposes that Zero-DCE \cite{Guo2023} tends to over-expose, while LAU-Net \cite{LIM2023} effectively restores details such as the footprints compared to other models.
+LAU-Net \cite{LIM2023} stands out in Figure \ref{fig:fig5}(f) with exceptional performance.

+Figure \ref{fig:fig6} compares the performance of our proposed model and LAU-Net \cite{LIM2023} on images from the LOL dataset.
+Although the quantitative results of both models are close, Figure \ref{fig:fig6} shows that our model outperforms LAU-Net \cite{LIM2023} in qualitative aspects such as color refinement, texture preservation, and detail restoration.

 Figure \ref{fig:fig7} captures a challenging low-light scenario extracted from the ExDark dataset, marked by diverse illumination areas.
 Retinex-Net's \cite{Wei2018Retinex} performance falls short among the evaluated models, exhibiting color distortion, noise, and a notable loss of information.
 Similarly, KinD++ \cite{Zhang2021} faces challenges in generating a coherent scene marked by noticeable artifacts and noise.
 Zero-DCE \cite{Guo2020} manages to create a natural-looking well-lit image, yet it needs to improve in the refinement of all colors.
 While MBLLEN \cite{Lv2018MBLLEN} achieves a visually appealing outcome, a subtle blurriness is evident on the pavement.
 Notably, our CDAN model excels, achieving remarkable balance by providing sufficient lighting while expertly preserving the scene's authentic colors.